Gnurfos/areacomplete/README.md

 ## Using the plugin
 The plugin has one function areacomplete which takes one argument with the following attributes:

-	wordCount {Number} The amount of words you want to get from the position of the cursor in order to match it with your auto-complete list. usually this is set to 1. mode {String} could be "inner" or "outter" where inner is the inline mode where the auto-complete display the drop down list according to the cursot position.
-The outter mode works the same way as the twitter auto-complete works - at the bottom of the textarea.
-As for now i don't support the inner mode for IE - so the outter mode is set for IE. ( i can fix that but i don't have time.) on {Object}
+	wordCount {Number} the number of words the user want to for matching it with the dictionary mode {String} set "outter" for using an autocomplete that is being displayed in the outter layout of the textarea, as opposed to inner display highlight {Boolean} whether to highlight the searched string in the suggestion list triggers {optional Array} the list of characters that "trigger" completion when typed at the beginning of a word triggers excludes wordCount
+	on {Object} containing the followings:
-		query {Function} will be called to query if there is any match for the user input. the function gets two params: text and callback. the text is the number of words you requested, and the callback should be called if you have anything to suggest to the text that was provided.
+		query {Function} will be called to query if there is any match for the user input The function will be called with parameters:
+	 		- text {String} the word(s) that need to be completed
+	 		- cb {Function} the callback that must be called to return results.
+Call it with either
+	 		  - a list of strings
+	 		  - a list of objects having attributes: display (what to show in the dropdown) and value (what to insert in the textarea)
-						You need to call the callback by providing an array of strings that you suggest.
-In case there is no match or no suggestion just call the callback with an empty array. selection {Function} takes 2 paramters - a string value of the selected text and the data attached to the selection.
+	 		- trigger {optional String} the leading character that triggered this autocompletion request (if any) valueChanged {optional Function} will be called to notify when the content has changed selection {Function} takes 2 parameters - a string value of the selected text and the data attached to the selection.
 May return a string to replace the selection.

 You can also style the list as you like by setting your own styles in the auto.css file.